 Around the world, these developments did not go unnoticed.
-The sporting community watched avidly as baseball laid down the statistical blueprint for success.
-It was not long before comparable models were incorporated into the management systems of: football teams, both American and English; Ice Hockey; Basketball; and many others.
+The sporting community watched keenly as baseball laid down the statistical blueprint for success.
+It was not long before comparable models were incorporated into the management systems of football teams, both American and English, Ice Hockey, Basketball, and many others.

 One of the highest profile converts was American football coach Bill Belichick.
-Although denouncing its use publically (to guard his methods), the New England Patriots head coach has long held ‘a Moneyball sort of attitude’.
+Although denouncing its use publically (to guard his methods), the New England Patriots boss has long held ‘a Moneyball sort of attitude’.
 In fact, the whole management team at the Patriots is imbued with a Moneyball-esque philosophy.
-From the owner Robert Kraft, described by the team website as the ‘biggest believer in data and analytics’; to Belicheck’s most trusted advisor Ernie Adams, the Patriots’ football research director, who previously worked as a municipal bonds trader.
+From the owner Robert Kraft, described as the ‘biggest believer in data and analytics’, to Belichick's most trusted advisor Ernie Adams, the Patriots’ football research director and previous bonds trader, most were willing converts.
 Even Belichick himself holds a degree in economics.
-Such expertise, NBC has commented, could be seen in the team’s recruitment, which was highly suggestive of a sophisticated understanding of ‘hyperbolic discounting’ – the result being the acquisition of high-quality players at bargain prices.
+Such expertise, NBC has commented, is easily read into the team’s recruitment which is highly suggestive of a sophisticated understanding of ‘hyperbolic discounting’ - the result, thus far, has been the acquisition of high-quality players at bargain prices.
 On the field this has led to five Super Bowl triumphs - some validation.

 Professional basketball teams were also quick to jump on the bandwagon, compiling huge databases of information from games that were then used in the offseason to inform decisions regarding contracts and free-agent signings